The Original Job Jar Household Chore System

 *This is no time to judge me.
-I was a classic enabler.
-My daughter didn’t dress herself until she was 6.
+I was the classic enabler … my daughter didn’t dress herself until she was 6.

 We discussed allowance, rewards and the points that it would take for them to earn those fabulous prizes.
 Jotted that all down on the Reward Center and posted it alongside the “Chore Charts” on the fridge.

 That first week I watched my family … banish dust bunnies, feed the dogs everyday, clean out the garage, rake leaves, jackets hung, homework done, backpacks put away, teeth brushed, beds made and the kitchen sink never looked so good.

 Committed to 21 days and amazed that many, not all, of the chores had started to become a habit … what more could a mother ask for?

 JUST KEEP IN MIND … rewarding behavior, while teaching the habit of becoming responsible, is the 2nd most important part of this learning process … the 1ST is trying to remember that no one cleans like you do!